Deep Reinforcement Learning for Bipedal Locomotion: A Brief Survey: Hierarchy framework

 \subsection{Feedback DRL control hybrid scheme}

-In contrast to the comprehensive approach of end-to-end policies discussed in Section \ref{Sec:e2e_framework}, which excels in handling versatile locomotion skills and complex terrains with minimal interface times, the Feedback DRL Control Hybrid Scheme integrates DRL policies as LL controllers.
+In contrast to the comprehensive approach of end-to-end policies discussed in Section \ref{Sec:e2e_framework}, which excels in handling versatile locomotion skills and complex terrains with minimal inference time, the Feedback DRL Control Hybrid Scheme integrates DRL policies as LL controllers.
 These LL controllers, replacing traditional model-based feedback mechanisms, work in conjunction with HL planners that process terrain information, plan future walking paths, and maintain robust locomotion stability.

 For instance, gait libraries, which provide predefined movement references based on user commands, have been integrated into such frameworks \cite{2021_Kevin_gaitlibrary_heirarchy_reducedorder_gaitlibrary_sim2real}.
 Despite the structured approach of using gait libraries, their static nature offers limited adaptability to changing terrains, diminishing their effectiveness.
 A more dynamic approach involves online planning, which has shown greater adaptability and efficiency.
 One notable framework combines a conventional foot planner with an LL DRL policy \cite{2022_Singh_humanoid_e2erlwithfootplannar_hierarchyscheme_PPO_simulation_HRP-5P}, delivering targeted footsteps and directional guidance to the robot, thereby enabling responsive and varied walking commands.
 Moreover, HL controllers can provide additional feedback to LL policies, incorporating CoM or end-feet information, either from model-based methods or other conventional control strategies.
 However, this work has not yet been transferred from simulation to real-world applications.
 Later, a similar structure featuring an HL foot planner and an LL DRL-based policy was proposed \cite{2023_wangsong_DRL_footsteptrakcing_hybridscheme_experiment_PPO_stair_task_LIPM_curriculumlearning}.
 This strategy not only achieved a successful sim-to-real transfer but also enabled the robot to navigate omnidirectionally and avoid obstacles.